george-ma/WoofWoof/deliverable-1/iteration-1.review.md

 * Did not setup the Trello but will get that done before the next tutorial team meeting.
   * We did not set this up since it was not the priority at the time.
-* Did not figure out how we will get user feedback (dog owners/dog enthusiests).
+* Did not figure out how we will get user feedback (dog owners/dog enthusiasts).
   * We will figure this out near the end of building the MVP.

 ## Meeting Highlights